3thanRam/Proj-info-M1/README.md

 -Representation Type 0/1 Plot only densities(0) or also plot trajectories (1)
 -Dimensions Choose (1,2,3) Number of spatial dimensions (if 3D then an animation is saved in a given directory)
 -Boundary Conditions 0/1 Either periodic(0) boundaries where edges rap around on themselves,or hard(1) boundaries where particles bounce of walls
+-Velocity Distribution 0/1 Either uniform or normal velocity distribution (then value of standard deviation if 1)

 Specific Parameters:
 -Duration of simulation number of "time" iterations